-Before you write—or finalize—your next business letter, take some time to review how to format the letter, from font choice to style, along with which salutations and sign-offs are appropriate to use.
+Before you write—or finalize—your next business letter, take some time to review how to format the letter, from font choice to style, along with information on which salutations and sign-offs are appropriate to use.

-A note on formats for business letters.
-There are three basic styles of business letters:
+There are three basic formats used in business letters:

 - Block format: In this style, all text is left justified.
 Skip one line between each section.

-- Semi-block format: Also sometimes referred to as indented block format, this style is the same as the modified block format, except that it has each paragraph indented.
+- Semi-block format: Also sometimes referred to as indented block format, this style is the same as the modified block format except that each paragraph is indented.

 - Prevent typos and grammatical errors by proofreading carefully.